 About Barbara J. Elliott

-Barbara J. Elliott is Senior Contributor at The Imaginative Conservative.
-She is Scholar-in-Residence and Assistant Professor in the Honors College of Houston Christian University and a Fellow of the Dominican School of Philosophy and Theology.
-Professor Elliott is the President of the Center for Cultural Renewal, and the founder of the WorkFaith Connection.
-She is the author of five books, including Street Saints: Renewing America’s Cities.
+Barbara J. Elliott (1951-2026) was a Senior Contributor at The Imaginative Conservative.
+She was a Fellow of the Dominican School of Philosophy and Theology.
+She was Scholar-in-Residence, and Assistant Professor in the Honors College, of Houston Christian University.
+Professor Elliott was the President of the Center for Cultural Renewal, and the founder of the WorkFaith Connection.
+She authored five books, including Street Saints: Renewing America’s Cities.
 She received the Eleanor Roosevelt Award for Human Rights from the President of the United States in 2001.
 As an American journalist based in Germany during the Cold War, she interviewed those who risked their freedom and their lives to resist Communism resulting in her book Candles Behind the Wall: Heroes of the Peaceful Revolution that Shattered Communism.

 Conservative Credo

-The conservative believes that the True, the Good, and the Beautiful are interrelated, and that all things are measured against these three transcendentals.
 Conservatism seeks the Truth that has emerged over time, drawing from the deep wellsprings of human experience, and builds anew on foundations that have withstood the tests of time.
-It fosters order [...]
+It fosters order and the flourishing of human beings as they live in relationship with one another.
+We are united in the eternal contract between the [...]

 When Mother Teresa Came to Washington